ScratchyCode/Plotter/README.md

 # Plotter
 Enter an analytic function and plot it between two points of its domain.

-To compile the program: gcc -lm -o plotter.out Plotter.c tinyexpr.c

-To run the program: bash start.sh
+To run program simply execute bash script with: bash start.sh

 Written with the tinyexpr library: https://github.com/codeplea/tinyexpr